Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications

+Having previously demonstrated how our solution performs in a controlled environment (Qluster), we now take advantage of access to the production system Leonardo to replicate the same tests under real-world conditions.
+In order to cope with the volatility of large-scale productions systems, we decided to launch a larger number of runs (32).
+This turned out to be necessary since, due to a cluster-wide Slurm issue, acknowledged by the system administrators and unrelated with our set-up, a number of runs failed.
+The times we report are averaged over 29 runs in the short quantum‑job experiment, and 10 in the two‑minute quantum‑job experiment.
 Numerical results are reported in Table~\ref{table:baseline_vs_dmr_vs_wf_medium} and Table~\ref{table:baseline_vs_dmr_vs_wf_short}.
 Consistent with the Qluster results, baseline executions on Leonardo are the fastest but the most wasteful in terms of resource usage.
 However, we observe substantially higher variances for both wall time and resource usage, which is expected given that Leonardo is a multi-tenant production cluster where workloads from other users affect scheduling and resource availability.
 In particular, the short quantum job experiments exhibit high standard deviations, caused by a high cluster load during some of the runs.
 Workflow emerges as a winner both in terms of resource consumption (up to 64\% less resources than baseline) and resource consumption variance in this kind of scenario.
 The workflow manager can wait for new nodes to be allocated without consuming resources, while malleability and baseline constantly keep at least one node active and suffer from delays in the quantum emulation queue.
 Average resource usage is thus lower than baseline.
 The workflow manager does not consume cluster resource per se, since it can run on any node able to reach the target Slurm cluster.